-Get the latest insights on price movement and trend analysis of Crude Oil in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).
+Get the latest insights on price movement and trends analysis of Crude Oil in different regions across the world (Asia, Europe, North America, Latin America, and the Middle East & Africa).

-Crude Oil Price Trend for the H2 of 2022
+Crude Oil Price Trends for the Second Half of 2022

 According to Procurement Resource, crude oil prices are expected to decline with occasional fluctuations in the coming months.
 As the international market recovers from the economic turmoil inflicted last year, the prices of crude oil are likely to stabilize.